jamesarbrown/Beolab-3500-Squeezebox/Stage1 - Remove Old Gear/README.md

 ![Alt text](./images/StrippedUnit.jpg?raw=true "Stripped Down BeoLab3500")

 _Note the Switchmode PSU was later removed and also the TX modified.
-See wiring overview_
+See wiring overview.
+Also the Rh and LH amps will be swapped for space reasons